wafflecomposite/peak-stranding/README.md

 ### UI
 - `Show_Structure_Overlay` - Whether to show the in-world overlay for structures placed by other players (including like/remove prompts).
 Default: `true`.
 - `Show_Toasts` - Whether to show toasts with stats.
 Default: `true`.
+## Controls
+- `Overlay_Like_Key` - Button to like the online structure.
+Can be a gamepad button, remap with ModConfig.
+Default: `L`.
+- `Overlay_Remove_Key` - Button to delete the structure.
+Can be a gamepad button, remap with ModConfig.
+Default: `Delete`.
 ### Experimental
 - `Experimental_Rope_Optimizer` - Fixes severe lag caused by a large number of ropes by disabling their physics and throttling network sync when not in use.
 Installing the mod on clients is recommended for best expirience.
 Try to disable if ropes become unusable.